Rank-sparsity decomposition for planted quasi clique recovery: Mathematical model and recovery of planted quasi-clique

+The maximum clique problem (MCP) is a combinatorial problem with applications in various fields \cite{abellomaximum, amesconvex, ostergard}.
+An instance of MCP is the planted (hidden) clique.
+One of the ways to plant a clique is the randomized approach where a graph of size $n$ is constructed and a clique of size $n_c$ is inserted.
+The remaining edges are then constructed with probability $\rho$.

-As mentioned earlier, the inadequacies of the clique model for some application domain led to the emergence of various kinds of clique relaxations.
-The graph theoretic properties of a clique are \emph{familiarity, reachability} and \emph{robustness}.
-Each of the relaxation models loosen one or more of these properties.
-The $k$-clique \cite{luceconnectivity}, $k$-club \cite{albagraph,mokkencliques} and $k$-clan \cite{mokkencliques} are distance/diameter (reachability) based clique relaxations.
-Furthermore, the $k$-plex \cite{seidmangraph,balascliquerelaxations,balasthesis} is a degree (familiarity) based relaxation.
-The case $k = 1$ in all the aforementioned relaxation models is equivalent to the classical clique model.
-In this paper, we focus on a relatively new clique relaxation model known as \emph{quasi-clique} or $\gamma$-clique. $\gamma \in (0, 1]$ is the relaxation parameter.
+Inadequacies of the clique model for some applications led to the emergence of version of clique relaxations.
+These are $k$-clique \cite{luceconnectivity}, $k$-club \cite{albagraph,mokkencliques} and $k$-clan \cite{mokkencliques}; all are reachability (diameter) based relaxations.
+On the other hand, $k$-plex \cite{seidmangraph,balascliquerelaxations,balasthesis} is a degree based relaxation.
+The case $k = 1$ in this model is equivalent to the classical clique model.
+In this paper, we focus on a relatively new clique relaxation model known as \emph{quasi-clique} or $\gamma$-clique; $\gamma \in (0, 1]$ is the relaxation parameter.
 When $\gamma = 1$, the quasi-clique model is equivalent to clique model.
 Therefore, the quasi-clique model generalizes the clique model.
 Quasi-clique is an edge density based relaxation.
+It was proposed by \citeauthor{abellomaximum} \citep{abellomaximum, abellomassive}.
 For a subgraph $C_\gamma = (V', E')$ of $G = (V, E)$ to be a $\gamma$-clique, the inequality $|E'| \geq \gamma \binom{n_c}{2}$, where $n_c = |V'|$, must be satisfied.
 Furthermore, for the inequality to hold, the degree of every $v \in V'$ must be at least $\lceil \frac{\gamma(|V| - 1)}{2} \rceil$.
-Consequently, $\gamma$-clique provides a mix of relaxation in reachability, familiarity and robustness.
+Consequently, $\gamma$-clique provides a mix of relaxation in reachability, degree and robustness.
 As a result, the model fits more real life situations while preserving the ideal properties of a clique as much as possible.